Electronics Tutorials Home Page

 Eq.
 No 1 : 10 = 10I1 + 40(I1 + I2) = 50I1 + 40I2

-We now have two "Simultaneous Equations" that can be reduced to give us the value of both I1 and I2
+We now have two “Simultaneous Equations” that can be reduced by subtraction to give us the values of I1 and I2

 Substitution of I1 in terms of I2 gives us the value of I1 as -0.143 Amps